ayeshanoorilahi/Obesity-and-Mortality-in-the-United-States--A-Focus-on-Diabetes-and-Cardiovascular-Disease/README.md

 With our analysis we can also conclude that if obesity is the driving factor of deaths due to diabetes and cardiovascular diseases then these deaths are preventable if obesity can be tackled effectively.
 One promising avenue is to investigate the role of Social Determinants of Health (SDOH), which refer to the environmental conditions individuals are exposed to throughout their lives, including their places of residence, education, work, leisure, and religious activities.
 These factors can exert a substantial influence on people's health, well-being, and susceptibility to various health outcomes, as recognized by the CDC.

-Social determinants of health can play a significant role in mitigating obesity in the USA.
  Some examples of social determinants of health that can impact obesity rates include:

 - **Access to healthy food:** Limited access to affordable, healthy food options in low-income neighborhoods and food deserts can contribute to obesity rates.
 Access to healthy and affordable food options in low-income neighborhoods can be improved through policies and initiatives that incentivize grocery stores and farmers' markets to open in these areas.
-Improving access to healthy food options can help reduce obesity rates.

 - **Physical activity:** Increasing access to safe and affordable places for physical activity, such as parks and community centers, can help reduce obesity rates.
 - **Education:** Providing education on healthy eating and physical activity can help reduce obesity rates.
 - **Social support:** Lack of social support can contribute to obesity rates, as individuals may not have the support, they need to maintain a healthy lifestyle.
 Increasing social support through community programs and support groups can help reduce obesity rates.